Code-Institute-Submissions/molacuizine/README.md

 ![Store status](static/doc/store-status.png)

-If the case where the store status was set to close coding was added to prevent ordering or checkout being performed.
+If the case where the store status was set to close, coding was added to prevent ordering or checkout being performed.
-This was done to allow the site owner control on when orders could be accepted.
-This feature would be used to change store online status for openning and closing purposes and in the event the store required closing.
+This was done to allow the site admin control on when orders could be accepted.
+This feature would be used to change store online status for openning and closing purposes.

+Such an option would also be useful in the case temporary closure was required for unforseen cicumstances.

 ### Store management page